Are you considering creche and daycare services in Africa as a top business opportunity? This article will make your day!

-What exactly is a Crèche / Daycare service?
+What exactly is a Crèche and Daycare service?

-Why is the demand for Crèche and Child Daycare services growing across Africa?
+Why is the demand for Creche and Child Daycare services in Africa growing?

 People living in urban areas (cities and towns) are more likely to need crèche and child daycare services.
 As the size and number of Africa’s cities grow, convenience services (like daycare services) will continue to flourish.